 The new year hasn’t been quite as fresh and refreshing as it usually is.
-Watching what is taking place in global politics – particularly over the last couple of weeks - has given me a sense of uncertainty.
+Watching what is taking place in global politics has given me a sense of uncertainty.

 The new year tends to bring a wonderful sense of possibility, with the previous year being washed away, and feelings of excitement, positivity and optimism being swept in.
-However, 2017 has been a little different.
-As someone who prides them self on being positive, this doesn’t sit well.
+However, the last year has been a little different.
+As someone who prides themself on being positive, this doesn’t sit well.
 But rather than dwell on this, a better option is to consider where it comes from and how to change it.
 The good news?
 These feelings can be shifted.

 The impact of uncertainty

 One of the characteristics of change I have found fascinating over the years is the impact of uncertainty on our psychology.
 Uncertainty during change is unsettling, it impacts to what extent people feel they can concentrate, it increases emotional vulnerability and it can sap our sense of control over our destiny.
 When organisational change is occurring, it is common that people feel that they lack the resources to deal with the situation ahead and start to expect that they will lose something.
 As a result they feel personally at risk.

 These feelings aren’t surprising given our physiology.
 The part of the brain that is triggered during uncertainty and change is near the amygdala.
 For those of you not familiar with the structure of the brain and how it works, the amygdala is the oldest part of our brain and is the bit that controls our fear responses – it is the part of our brain that put us on alert and saved us when we spotted a sabre tooth tiger.

 We all sense that big changes are in store for us globally and locally in 2017 and it is likely that right now our amygdala’s are firing like crazy – I’m sure many of us feel there is a great big sabre tooth tiger heading towards us!